Gnosder/Gaming/Fugue Wrath/characters.md

 ## Skills

+Critical Success:
+Success:
+Failure:
+Critical Failure:

 ### Alertness
+Used to passivly notice details, react to danger, or passivly intuit danger A character has a passive alertness equal to their skill + 13.
+They roll alertness only to determine initiative

+#### Passive Alertness
+Alertness is not an action, but it is a skill.
+The ability to notice and be aware of events around you is highly prized.
+A character's passive alertness is equal to 13 + their rating in the skill.
+    Characters can activly guard an area or search for threats by spending an action doing so.
+While being activly alert a character's passive alertness increases by 5.

+#### Initiative
+When trouble happens the alert act fastest.
+Any time initiative is required or time focuses into rounds each character involved will roll alertness to determine their action order.

 ### Athletics
+This skill governs a wide body of physical feats such as running, climbing, jumping, swiming, balancing, and general coordination.
+A few common tasks will be laid out here and most others follow the same format.

+#### Climbing
+Critical Success: You climb your full movement speed.
+Success: You climb half your speed.
+Failure: You make no progress.
+Critical Failure: You fall.

+#### Swimming
+Critical Success: You swim your full movement speed.
+Success: You swim half your speed.
+Failure: You make no progress.
+Critical Failure: You begin to drown.

 ### Know

 ### Medicine

+#### Treat Wounds
+While mundane medical science cannot instantly close wounds it can make them manageable through grit and can diagnose the severity of a wound.
+When attempting to treat a wound and/or diagnose its severity: Roll Medicine against the wound’s DC (Death Score + 10).
+For diagnosis it’s + on an even roll and - on an odd roll.
+Can be used once per wound per day.
+    Critical Success: Diagnose severity exactly and target gains 3 grit.
+    Success: Diagnose severity +-1 (Minimum 1) and target gains 2 grit.
+    Failure: Misdiagnose severity +-3 (Minimum 1).
+    Critical Failure: Critical misdiagnosis +-1d6(Minimum 1).

+#### Spare the Dying
+When an individual is critically wounded and dying you can attempt to stabalize them, or at least make them comfortable in the time they have left.
+Roll medicine against a target of 13 + their death score.
+    Crit Pass: They stabilize.
+    Pass: They stabilize for now, gain a cumulative +1 to future ease the dying rolls.
+    Fail: They are not stable, but do not progress closer to death, unless a previous roll has critically failed.
+    Crit Fail: They are unstable and move closer to death each round until an ease the dying roll is successful.
+Note that even a stable character is still in bad shape and will begin dying again if they lose any stamina.

+#### Treat Malady
+Malady's can take many forms such as poisons, diseases, curses, and any other ailment.
+Make a medicine roll against the malady’s DC.
+    Crit Pass: Target gains +4 to next save against the malady.
+    Pass: Target gains +2 to next save against the malady.
+    Fail: Target gains +0 to next save against the malady.
+    Crit Fail: Target gains -2 to next save against the malady.

 ### Performance

 ### Persuasion

+#### Small Talk
+When engaging in a negotiation or other social interaction sometimes making small talk helps a great deal, but it can also hurt.
+You make a persuasion roll against the negotiation dc.
+    Crit Pass: Gain +4 to your reputation temporarily
+    Pass: Gain +2 to your reputation temporarily
+    Fail: Gain -2 to your reputation temporarily
+    Crit Fail: Gain -4 to your reputation temporarily

 #### First Impressions
 When you meet a party or faction that has never heard of you, you make a first impression.
 To do so make a persuasion check and consult the following table.
 Add the first impression bonus to your reputation and give the other party just that value.
     | Roll  | First Impression |